 Badut is one of the Hindu temples and it is in Tidar village, Malang.
 Badut temple has relics of Gajayana and he was king of Kanjuruhan kingdom.
 Badut temple was estimated more than 1.400 years old and was established early in 760 AD.

-Badut name is derived from the Sanskrit bha-dyut ie, meaning beam or beam Agastya Canopus star.
-Badut temple was first discovered by Maureen Brencher, a citizen of the Netherlands.
-When found, the only visible remains of the temples of rock, like the mound above the ground.
-But having done the research, it turns out the temple buildings were already collapsed and left just the feet.
-There are still vestiges of the temple of Badut and several sculptures, that Ganesha statue, Agastya, Mahakala, Nandiswara and Durga Mahesasuramardhini.
+The Badut name derived from BHA-DYUT and it was Sanskrit, meaning beam of Agastya Canopus star.
+The temple was first time discovered by Maureen Brencher, he was an archeology man from the Netherlands.
+When found, the only visible remains the rock of temples and it was just like a mound above the ground.
+After having done the research, it turns out the temple buildings were already collapsed and left just feet part.
+There were still vestiges of the Badut temple and several sculptures, like Ganesha, Agastya, Mahakala, Nandiswara, and Durga Mahesasuramardhini statues.

-Badut temple had been renovated twice, first in 1925 - 1926 and the second renovated in 1990 - 1991.
-Nowdays, the temple became a tourist attraction has a square floor plan.
-In addition, the Temple of Badut often held religious ceremonies for people of Hinduism.
-Badut temple relatively quiet, as the facilities at the temple that are not quite enough.
-As cultural heritage and historic relics that must be considered by the government and people of Indonesia.
+Badut temple had been renovated 2 times, the first time was in 1925 - 1926 and the second renovation was in 1990 - 1991.
+The Badut temple is now becoming a tourist attraction and it has a square floor plan.
+Besides, the Badut temple often held a religious ceremony by local Hinduism.
+Badut temple relatively quiet, as the facilities at the temple are not quite enough.
+As the cultural heritage and historic relics, which is considered by the Indonesia government and the local people as well.